 Second, we explore how specific perturbations of our parameter estimates affect our results.
-We explore nine cases, including raising and lowering the moral hazard parameter, raising and lowering risk aversion, and increasing heterogeneity in risk aversion and the moral hazard parameter.
-We also present three cases in which households vary only in their preferences: risk aversion and/or the moral hazard parameter.
+We explore nine cases, including raising and lowering the moral hazard parameter, raising and lowering risk aversion, and increasing heterogeneity in risk aversion and the moral hazard parameter.68 We also present three cases in which households vary only in their preferences: risk aversion and/or the moral hazard parameter.
 Our findings are summarized in Table A.13.
-For each case, the table shows the percent of households enrolled in each of the metal-tier contracts under the optimal menu.
+For each case, the table shows the percent of households enrolled in each contract under the optimal menu.
 Intuitively, we find that the optimal menu is more likely to feature a choice when risk aversion plays a larger role in driving variation in willingness to pay.
 At the extreme, when households vary only in their risk aversion, nearly perfect screening is possible as private and social incentives are directly aligned.
-The table also shows the welfare gains available from a denser contract space, and whether a choice would be efficient in that context.
-We find that while choice is almost always efficient in the dense contract space, the welfare gains available are consistently small, not exceeding \$16 per household per year.
-In the extreme case in which households vary only in their moral hazard parameter, private and
+The table also reports the welfare gains available from a denser contract space, and whether or not a choice would be efficient in that context.
+We find that while choice is almost always efficient in the denser contract space, the welfare gains available are consistently small, never exceeding \$16 per household per year.
+In the extreme case in which households vary only in their moral hazard parameter, private and social incentives are directly misaligned, and choice is not efficient even among the dense set of contracts.
+Across all nine cases, the welfare gains from choice relative to what can be achieved by a single contract do not exceed \$10 per household.
+In a broad neighborhood of our parameter estimates, the efficiency loss from forgoing vertical choice is therefore either zero or economically small.